A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG High & Wide Jean, $49

 Even though these wide-leg jeans are offered at a slightly cheaper price point, they still boast all the main features of the previous style — but with a leg opening that's an inch shorter.
-Try wearing these with a cropped sweater and skate sneakers, or with a heeled sandal if you're craving a little elevation.
+Try wearing these with a cropped sweater and skate sneakers or with a heeled sandal if you're craving a little elevation.

 Even though these wide-leg jeans are offered at a slightly cheaper price point, they still boast all the main features of the previous style — but with a leg opening that's an inch shorter.
-Try wearing these with a cropped sweater and skate sneakers, or with a heeled sandal if you're craving a little elevation.
+Try wearing these with a cropped sweater and skate sneakers or with a heeled sandal if you're craving a little elevation.

 Advertisement